Just doing a clean-up, I found even the Better Business Bureau complaint listing for RCSandMore is completely gone!

-After more searching, I began to come across a very few listings that fit my requirements, with most of them being sold via online versions of “Mom and Pop” shops.
-The website designs are usually close to horrible and definitely outdated, and often the products being sold fall into no niche category; rather selling almost anything and everything they can – drop-shipping etc.
+After more searching, I began to come across very few listings that fit my requirements, with most of them being sold via online versions of “Mom and Pop” shops.
+The website designs are usually close to horrible and definitely outdated, and often the products being sold fall into no niche category; rather selling almost anything and everything they can – drop-shipping, etc.

 Instead of doing research on this one particular company, I fell for it…And boy did it hurt!